Working with container-based products - AWS Marketplace Catalog API

 When a product is publicly available, you cannot update the version title, container images, delivery option title, or deployment resources for the version.
 If you need to update these aspects of a product, create a new version instead.

-You update an existing version of your container-based product in the Catalog API by calling StartChangeSet with the UpdateDeliveryOptions change type, as shown in the following example.
+To update an existing version of your container-based product, call the StartChangeSet API operation with the UpdateDeliveryOptions change type, as shown in the following example.
 This updates the detail information for the delivery options that you specify, as well as the associated version.
 You must include at least one delivery option.

 • Version (object) – Details about the software version.